Sidney Johnson

-Sidney Johnson (born March 7, 1965) is a former American football cornerback in the National Football League for the Kansas City Chiefs and the Washington Redskins.
+Sidney Johnson (born March 7, 1965) is an American former professional football cornerback in the National Football League (NFL) for the Kansas City Chiefs and the Washington Redskins.
 He played college football at the University of California.

 Sidney currently resides in Ashburn, Virginia with his wife, Catrice.
 The Johnson's have four children, all boys.
 Nigel, the second oldest, currently plays basketball for the University of Virginia.
 He spent his freshman and sophomore seasons at Kansas State, before transferring to Rutgers for his junior campaign.
 After graduating from Rutgers, he transferred to the University of Virginia where he will complete his college career.